Illegal cockfighting bust in Evans results in euthanization of over 2 dozen animals

-EVANS, Colo. — Officials with the Evans Police Department have made public a cockfighting operation in Evans that resulted in the euthanization of dozens of roosters.
+EVANS, Colo. — Officials with the Evans Police Department have made the public aware of a cockfighting operation in Evans that resulted in the euthanization of dozens of roosters.

 The bust was made by officers on Friday night when a Community Service Technician came upon what appeared to be an illegal animal fighting set-up.